acorvi/dash-multipage-seo-friendly/README.md

 3. Add the page path and title to the `page_titles` dictionary.
 4. Add the page path and layout to the `page_layouts` dictionary.

-## Deployment

-The `server` variable is exposed for deployment purposes.
-Use this variable when deploying the application to a WSGI server.

 ## Contributing